blockchainsllc/in3-docs/docs/api-c.md

 eth_log_t* eth_getLogs(in3_t *in3, char *fopt);
 ```

-returns a linked list of logs.
+Returns a linked list of logs.

 If result is null, check eth_last_error()! otherwise make sure to free the log, its topics and data after using it!